 Orientation – the Saturday closest to two weeks before the first co-op

-First fall co-op – the Friday after Labor Day
+First fall co-op – the Tuesday and Friday after Labor Day

-Last fall co-op – the Friday before Thanksgiving
+Last fall co-ops – the Tuesday and Friday before Thanksgiving week

-First spring co-op – the second Friday in January
+First spring co-op – the second Tuesday and the subsequent Friday in January

 Spring break – the most common spring break of the local public schools

-The current year calendar is on the website.
+The current year calendar is maintained on the website.